hamzacanbaz/bitcoinTickerApp/README.md

 # BitcoinTicker

-### An application developed as a Loodos Case and applied MVVM with Clean Architecture
+### An application developed as a case project and applied MVVM with Clean Architecture

 ## API
 - https://www.coingecko.com/api/documentation